 Rinse off the surface with a spray of hot water.
 This should only be done once you’re convinced the operation has been a success.

 Dry the whole shower with a towel.
+You can use towel warmer to make it hot for better result.
 Make sure there is no moisture left on the tiles.
 Closely dry the grouts.
 Open the windows and run a fan to get rid of any humidity that may be remaining in the shower.

 Dispose of the cleaning rag, towels and plastic covers.
 Wash the utensils that you had mixed the chemicals into.